Ham Radios: The Best Emergency Communications System

 Hurricane Katrina

-During Katrina, 911 was overloaded with calls, which meant that a lot of people were unable to get through and left stranded and in need of help.
+During Katrina, 911 was overloaded with calls, which meant that many people were unable to get through and were left stranded and in need of help.
 There was one case where 15 people were stranded on the roof of a house.
 They couldn’t get through to 911, but they did manage to call a relative in Baton Rouge.
-That relative called the Red Cross, who used ham radio to dispatch rescue workers to the location and save the people from the floodwater.
-There are numerous other examples like this where ham radio comes to the rescue.
+That relative called the Red Cross, which used ham radio to dispatch rescue workers to the location and save the people from the floodwater.
+There are numerous other examples where ham radio comes to the rescue.

 Nepal Earthquake

-The earthquake in Nepal last April killed and injured more than 31, 000 people.
+The earthquake in Nepal last April killed and injured more than 31 000 people.
 Even more people were made homeless.
-Needless to say, Nepal’s grid was also destroyed.
-With frequent power outages and internet connections being flaky, it was ham radio operators who filled the communications gap.
+Nepal’s grid was also destroyed.
+With frequent power outages and flaky internet connections, it was ham radio operators who filled the communications gap.
 These heroic volunteers worked around the clock to pass messages between relatives.

 Ham Radio for Disaster Information

-Even if you aren’t in need of rescuing, and you are able to communicate with your family members, ham radio can still be useful in a disaster situation because of the information you can get through it.
+Even if you don’t need rescuing and you can communicate with your family members, ham radio can still be useful in a disaster situation because of the information you can get through it.

 Many ham radio frequencies are specifically for emergencies.
 You won’t be able to call out on these, but you can get valuable disaster information.
 Here are some of the most important ones: